techidaily/site-sim-unlock/source/_posts/top-imei-unlokers-for-your-honor-magic-vs-2-phone-by-drfone-android.md

 Anytime your device is locked for one reason or another, IMEI unlocking is often the easiest way to unlock the Honor Magic Vs 2 device.
 Using your IMEI number there are several apps and tools that can unlock a completely a mobile device.
 Most of these apps are freely available on the different app stores.
 Some are free.
 Others will offer the service at a substantial fee.
 Because there are so many of them it can often be difficult to sieve through the mass of apps and find the right one for you.
 In this article we are going to provide you with 5 of the best IMEI unlocking tools for Android and 5 for iPhone users.
 This way it will be easy for you to choose one for you.

-## Part 1: Top 5 IMEI Unlokers for Android Phones

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SDUPd69Qfls?si=uIGZG-riskwmVZYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7JBG_O3Vnh4?si=lUO0fta6YPJ50qjg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: Top 5 IMEI Unlokers for Android Phones

 ### 1\.
 IMEI Unlock